path.closestPointTangent(point [, opt])

-Return a line that is tangent to the curve at the point that lies closest to
+Return a line that is tangent to the path at the point that lies closest to

 The tangent line starts at the identified closest point.
 The direction from